Open Science Policies - Open Access Policy

 -

-By applying a Creative Commons license to the AAM version of their book, book chapter or monograph, the author is creating the conditions for it to be accessible and reusable by anyone who has an interest in it, thus fulfilling the purpose of making content resulting from FCT funding open access.
-In this way, the author is retaining their copyright or, in other words, they are not transferring it to the publisher.
-In this way, the author makes it possible for the AAM version of his article to be used freely, not only by himself, for example by depositing it in a repository, but also by third parties.
-The extent to which the work can be reused depends on the type of license applied.
+By applying a Creative Commons license to the AAM version of their book, book chapter, or monograph, authors are creating the conditions for it to be accessible and reusable by anyone who is interested, thus fulfilling the purpose of making content resulting from FCT funding openly accessible.
+In this way, the author retains their copyright or, in other words, the author does not transfer these rights to the publisher.
+In this way, the author makes it possible for the OTA version of their article to be freely used, not only by themselves, for example by depositing that version in a repository, but also by third parties.
+The scope of possibilities for reusing the work depends on the type of license applied.
 In all cases, due credit must be given to the author.

 -

-This license allows the copying and sharing of the book, book chapter or monograph, as well as its reuse and the creation of derivative works, and authorship must always be acknowledged.
+This license allows the copying and sharing of the book, chapter of the book, or monograph, as well as its reuse and the creation of derivative works, provided that the authorship is always acknowledged.
 More information can be found here.

 -

-This license allows the copying and sharing of the book, book chapter or monograph, as well as its reuse, but prohibits its commercial use.
+This license allows the copying and sharing of the book, chapter of the book, or monograph, as well as its reuse, but prohibits its commercial use.
 Authorship must always be acknowledged.

 More information can be found here.